nataliemall/insta-downloader-bookmark/README.md

 <br />
 **Step 5:** Right-click image and click "Save Image As"
 <br />
-Congratulations, you now have the image saved as a .PNG file!
+Congratulations, you now have the image saved as a .jpg file